-C. Did you know that ...?
+C. Did you know that...?

 - 1. Were you aware of the fact that two-thirds of all the New Testament books were accepted as sacred Scripture by the middle of the second century? - 2.
 Did you know that the Priory of Sion was not founded in Jerusalem in 1099 but in 1956 and was officially registered in France? - 3.
-Did you know that in the 1960s a man named Pierre Plantard planted the cache of documents "discovered" in the Bibliotheque Nationale in Paris?30 These documents supposedly "proved" that the French kings (including Plantard!) descended from Jesus and Mary Magdalene's daughter Sarah.
-Did you know that these lies were exposed in France in a BBC Documentary in 1996? - 4.
+Did you know that in the 1960s, Pierre Plantard planted the cache of documents "discovered" in the Bibliothèque Nationale in Paris?30 These documents supposedly "proved" that the French kings (including Plantard!) descended from Jesus and Mary Magdalene's daughter Sarah.
+Did you know these lies were exposed in France in a 1996 BBC Documentary? - 4.
 Did you know that Plantard was determined to be an anti-Semite with a criminal record for fraud who formed a social group over 50 years ago?31 - 5.
-Did you know that not only were the books of the Bible not "voted on" during the council of Nicaea in 325 but that none of the four gospels nor the Apostle Paul's letters were ever questioned as authentic scripture? - 6.
-Did you know that the Council of Nicaea did not debate over whether Jesus was divine or mortal but whether he was co-eternal with God the Father?
+Did you know that not only were the books of the Bible not "voted on" during the council of Nicaea in 325 but that none of the four gospels nor the Apostle Paul's letters were ever questioned as authentic Scripture? - 6.
+Did you know that the Council of Nicaea did not debate whether Jesus was divine or mortal but whether he was co-eternal with God the Father? - 7.
+Did you know that the Jewish Tetragrammaton (YHWH) was the sacred name for God that was not derived from the word Jehovah?